JorgeFCS/multimodal-annotation-distance/README.md

 1. Activate your Python virtual environment.
 2. If  you haven't done so before, you need to fill in the required values inside the provided `config.ini` file.
 Take care of not erasing any of them from the file!
 3. To run the program, inside the directory where the `multimodal_annotation_distance.py` file is located, type the following in the command line: `python multimodal_annotation_distance.py --config-file-path path/to/config.ini`.

+> Note that the generated CSV files are **not** overwritten by the program.
+I.e., you should not provide the file path and name of an already existing file; otherwise, the results will be added to that file, leading to potentially unwanted data duplicity or data corruption.